-At Brandbassador, we’ve learnt that the best brand ambassadors are people that were customers or fans of a company’s products or services before they signed up as brand advocates.
-This is an important qualifying factor to take note of, because it’s essentially what sets influencer and ambassador marketing apart.
+We’ve learnt that the best brand ambassadors are people that were customers or fans of a company’s products or services before they signed up as brand advocates.
+This is an important qualifying factor to take note of because it’s essentially what sets influencer and ambassador marketing apart.
 Influencers aren’t necessarily always fans or customers of the products and services that they promote online, whereas brand ambassadors almost always are.

 It’s for this reason that brand ambassadors are also much easier to retain, as opposed to influencers who tend to jump from one brand to the next.
-Brand ambassadors are loyal to the brands they represent and will remain an active part of an ambassador programme for as long as the brand continues to incentivise their participation.
+Brand ambassadors are loyal to the brands they represent and will remain an active part of a brand ambassador program for as long as the brand continues to incentivise their participation.

 1. Create a Branded Sign-Up Page